reduxframework/redux-framework-4/readme.txt

 = 4.1.11 =
 * Fixed: Templates JS not loading and conflicting with other plugins.
 Need to namespace or something.
+* Added: `FS_METHOD` define method for environments where it is not properly defined.
 * Release date: Aug 4, 2020

 = 4.1.10 =